legendarycode3/decentralized-stablecoin/README.md

 ### Recommended Practices
 Always maintain health factor greater than "1.0".
-Users are encouraged to keep it well above 1.0 (e.g., above 1.5)
+Users are encouraged to keep it well above 1.0 (e.g., above 1.5) as a safety buffer against market volatility.

 ### Audit Status